01 of 05

 Don’t miss the fairytale architecture of the Villa Huovila at no. 139, which sums up the Belle Epoque style.
 Drop into the famous Hotel Negresco as you’re passing for a coffee or a drink.
 If it's lunchtime, take advantage of their summer deals in the delightful circus-style Brasserie.
 There's a dish of the day at around 18 euros, or the dish of the day with coffee and delicacies around 22 euros.
 Otherwise, take your pick from my bistro suggestions, or make for Le Festival de la Moule at 20 Cours Saleya for moules-frites.

 For a glimpse at the story of this great seaside resort, make your way to the Musée Masséna.
 Located at 65 rue de France/35 promenade des Anglais, tel.
 00 33 (0)4 93 91 19 10, the museum gives a good idea of Nice’s history from the 19th century to the 1930s.
 An added bonus is the building, an aristocratic villa from 1898 set in beautiful and historic gardens.
-It’s open daily except Tuesday from 10am to 6pm and is free.
+It’s free to visit and open daily, except for on Tuesdays, from 10am to 6pm.

 To the north of the Prom, you’ll find the Musée des Beaux Arts (Fine Arts Museum, 33 ave des Baumettes, tel.
 00 33 (0)4 92 15 28 28.
 This is the place to catch up on Raoul Dufy, the French Fauvist painter whose exuberant colors echo the sparkling Mediterranean that he constantly painted.
-The Museum is open daily except Monday 10am to 6pm and is free.
+The Museum is free and open daily, except Mondays, from 10am to 6pm.

 Still further north is one of the great French Riviera sites, the Russian Orthodox Cathedral of St-Nicolas, off boulevard Tsaréwitch, built in 1912.
 It’s a wonderful, exuberant building, its six onion domes and gold crosses standing out against the bright blue sky.
 The widow of Alexandre II offered land and money to build the cathedral in memory of her son, the Grand Duke Nicolas Alexandrovitch who had died in Nice.
 It’s at Ave Nicolas II, tel.: 00 33 (0)4 93 96 88 02.
 Open daily 9am-noon & 2-6pm, it’s free and the nearest bus stop is Tzarewitch (bus no. 17).